thevisad/DayZ-Private-master/README.md

 Gotchas / Known Bugs
 ==========

-All items can become desynchronized when a server is shut down.
-If players have been on the server within 5 minutes, you should not shut it down to avoid these issues.
+Character data can become desynchronized if the player was connected within several minutes of server shutdown.
+We strongly recommend that you wait 5 minutes after all players have disconnected before shutting down a public server.

 All vehicles and tents must be saved using the "Save <Object>" scroll menu item, especially if preparing for a server shutdown.

-At present, you cannot save a tent's inventory unless the server has been restarted after placing the tent.
+Some tents will not be removed from the database when they are repacked.
+This means that a "duplicate" tent will be created and on server restart the repacked tent will appear once again.

 Any bug present in the official client or server will probably also exist in this solution.
+This includes:

+ - Texture issues / graphical corruption / artifacts
+ - Loss of backpack on model change (due to bandit morphing) or on respawn
+ - Spawning in debug plains or in the ocean

 Common Issues
 =============